gretchenfrage/aqueduct/PROTOCOL.md

 currently buffered messages.
 This is implemented in an efficient way by using QUIC's stream resetting functionality

-An Aqueduct connection starts with a single "entrypoing channel", going from the client to the server.
+An Aqueduct connection starts with a single "entrypoint channel", going from the client to the server.
 Subsequent channels, in either direction, are created by "attaching" a sender or receiver for the channel to a message sent on a different channel.
 This is analogous to how, when